-If you go to work for a new company that has a 401(k) plan, you may transfer your old 401(k) money right into your new 401(k) plan.
+If you go to work for a new company that has a 401(k) plan, you may be able to transfer your old 401(k) money right into your new 401(k) plan.
 Ask the plan administrator of your current plan for the paperwork needed to do this.

 You can also cash out your 401(k) plan, but this is rarely a good idea.
 The money went into your 401(k) on a pretax basis, so you will owe taxes on it, and possibly penalties if you take the cash instead of putting it into another investment account.

 Also, 401(k) money is protected from creditors in the event you had to file for personal bankruptcy, and by cashing it out, you will lose this protection.
 You will also be eroding your nest egg and would be better off using an IRA rollover or making a transfer to a new 401(k) plan instead of cashing in this money.

 If You Have a 401(k) Loan

 If you had borrowed money from your 401(k) plan and haven’t yet paid it back, this creates an unfortunate situation.
 You have 60 days to repay the loan, or it will be considered a distribution of cash, and it will become taxable income to you.

 This type of distribution is reported to the IRS at year-end on a 1099-R tax form.
 If you are under 59 1/2, you will owe a 10 percent early withdrawal penalty tax on the distribution in addition to regular income taxes.

 What if You Can’t Find Your Old 401(k) Plan?